-- Sustained investment in R&D capital is essential to innovation.
-One indicator of national innovative ability is the number of patents created each year. - In the following chart, the number of patents granted in the United States each year to the nationals of different countries, including the U.S., over time is presented.
-The U.S. is still the undisputed champion, with close to 100,000 patents granted each year, followed by Japan. - China has been catching up rapidly but still lags far behind, with approximately 1,000 patents granted each year. - South Korea and Taiwan are still ahead of China in terms of the number of patents granted in the U.S., averaging approximately 8,000 patents a year.
-Patents Granted in the United States: G-7 Countries, 4 East Asian NIEs & China
+Sustained investment in R&D is essential to innovation.
+One indicator of national innovative ability is the number of patents created each year.
+In the following chart, the number of patents granted in the United States each year to the nationals of different countries, including the U.S., over time is presented.
+The U.S. is the undisputed champion over the past forty years, with close to 100,000 patents granted each year, followed by Japan.
+China has been catching up rapidly but still lags far behind, with approximately 1,000 patents granted each year.
+South Korea and Taiwan are still way ahead of China in terms of the number of patents granted in the U.S., averaging approximately 7,000 patents a year each.

+Chart 28: Patents Granted in the United States: G-7 Countries, 4 East Asian Newly Industrialised Economies & China

-- The stock of R&D capital, defined as the cumulative past investment in R&D less depreciation of 10 percent per year, can be shown to have a direct causal relationship to the number of patents granted (see the following chart).
-Because China has had both a much lower R&D expenditure to GDP ratio and a much lower GDP than the United States, it will take more than a couple of decades before Chinese R&D capital can catch up to the level of U.S. R&D capital (and hence to the number of patents granted each year). - China also lags behind the U.S. in terms of human capital even though China has had a long tradition of emphasis on education and learning.
-The talk about G-2 is simply pre-mature.
-74
+The stock of R&D capital, defined as the cumulative past investment in R&D less depreciation of 10 percent per year, can be shown to have a direct causal relationship to the number of patents granted (see the following chart, in which the number of patents granted is plotted against the R&D capital stock for each country and each year).
+Because China has had both a much lower R&D expenditure to GDP ratio and a much lower GDP than the United States, it will take more than a couple of decades before Chinese R&D capital can catch up to the level of U.S. R&D capital (and hence to the number of patents granted each year).
+China also lags behind the U.S. in terms of human capital even though China has had a long tradition of emphasis on education and learning.
+The talk about G-2 is simply premature at this time.

-Patents Granted in the United States and R&D Capital Stocks, Selected Economies
+Chart 29: Patents Granted in the United States and R&D Capital Stocks, Selected Economies